inflatebot/SillyTavern-Mistral-Templates/README.md

 Pixtral

 __Mistral V3-Tekken:__
-Mistral Nemo.
+Mistral Nemo

 If you're using something based on Mistral 7B and you can't tell which version it is, then just use whichever one works better, I guess.
-Tell the maker of your model to add the `base_model` parameter in the YAML section of their model card, so that the HF model tree will work properly.
+Tell the maker of your model to add the `base_model` parameter in the YAML section of their model card, so that HuggingFace's model tree will work properly.